Multi-Sample Plotting

 Compositions

-The first plot of the composition plotting type is the flashed oil C7+ composition.
-This data can indicate if the distribution of the C7+ has the same character for all fluids in the wider fluid system.
+The first plot of the composition graph type is the flashed oil C7+ composition.
+This data can indicate if the distribution of the C7+ has the same trend for all fluids in the wider fluid system.
 Similar to the characterization plots, the C7+ composition can indicate whether a single fluid model can describe multiple samples.
+Providing an estimation for the potential of a field-wide or multi-well fluid model.

 The compositions are from the flashed oil, as this composition best represents the unknown C7+ components that need to be characterized in the fluid model development.
-The compositions are also normalized to one to make comparison of different fluids easier.
+These compositions are also normalized to 100% so comparison of different fluids is easier.

 Property Trends